|

 agriculture and related fields should have brought him the appropriate

-Based on the pronunciation of the original French name Jaume, this epithet should correctly be pronounced "ZHOME-a" (ref. genus Jaumea)
+rewards."
+Based on the pronunciation of the original French name Jaume, this epithet should correctly be pronounced "ZHOME-a" or "ZHOME-ee."
+The genus Jaumea was published by Christiaan Hendrik Persoon in 1807.

-a gardener at the Edinburgh Botanic Garden and discoverer of the Jeffrey
+a Scottish gardener, botanist and plant collector at the Royal Botanic Garden in Edinburgh and discoverer of the Jeffrey

 as a variety of ponderosa pine due to similar physical appearance